ritterim/public-github-actions/forks/persist-workspace/README.md

-# gh-action-persist-workspace
+# persist-workspace

 This action will help you to persist your workspace from job to job on your workflow!
 With that you will be able to split your jobs and parallelize them without the need to re-do that basic steps needed for all the jobs.

+NOTE: The '.git' folder is excluded from the tarball because the '.git/config' file can contain sensistive information.

 ## Usage